-Further, Björk and Kauppinen-Räisänen (2014) concluded that food experiences are divided into three main dimensions: the food, the social, and the place, including the external environment, the service place, and the time dimension.
+Further, Björk and Kaup 2 en-Räisänen, (2014) concluded that food experiences are divided into three main dimensions: the food, the social, and the place, including the external environment, the service place, and the time dimension.
 The food dimension covers food-related features such as type of food, quality, food category, and various personal perceptions like novelty and authenticity.
-The social dimension includes personal perceptions of oneself and own behavior and the behavior of others.
+The social dimension includes personal perceptions of oneself and own behaviour and the behaviour of others.
 Place covers dimensions characterizing where the experience happened, such as the external place and the service place.
-It consists of "macro" features related to the external place like the destination country and the physical setting of the restaurant.
-In addition, it also involves "micro" features, such as the atmospherics inside the restaurant and other aspects related to the particular location of the physical setting, such as landscape.
-Similar to this study, Hendijani et al. (2013), Peštek & Činjarević (Peštek et al., 2014), and Wijaya et al. (2016) agreed that separated from the sensory element of the food, there are other elements related to the service and environment which are part of culinary experience.
+It consists of 'macro' features related to the external place like the destination country 2 d the physical setting of the restaurant.
+In addition, it also involves 'micro' features, such as the atmospherics inside the restaurant and other aspects related to the particular location of the physical setting, such as landscape.
+Similar to this study, Hendijani et al. (2013), Peštek & Činjarević (2014), and Wijaya et al. (2016) agreed that separated from the sensory element of the food, there are other elements related to the service and environment which are part of culinary experience.

-Tourist satisfaction
+Tourist Satisfaction

 Before going on vacation to a particular destination, tourists have an expectation or image about a particular destination, influenced by their minds, beliefs, and opinions.
 Thus, the tourists would feel fulfilled if the experience met their expectations.
-Satisfaction was experienced due to tourists' assessment based on experiences they had been through (Sukiman et al., 2013).
-Sanchez-Cañizares and Castillo-Canalejo (2015) identified satisfaction as a tourist's feeling after consuming products or services by comparing the performance of products/ services received with the expectations.
-In addition (Peštek et al., 2014), emphasized that tourists' satisfaction is a positive reaction resulting from a favorable appraisal of a consumption experience.
-Satisfaction is also defined as the consumer's judgment on whether the product/service provides satisfaction-related consumption levels.
+Satisfaction was experienced due to tourists' assessment based of a xperiences they had been through (Sukiman, Omar, Muhibudin, Yussof & Mohamed, 2013).
+Sanchez-Cañizares and Castillo-Canalejo (2015) identified satisfaction as a tourist's feeling after consuming products or services by comparing the performance of products/services received with the expectations.
+In addition, Peštek & Činjarević, 2014 emphasized that tourists' satisfaction is a positive reaction resulting from a favorable appraisal of a consumption experience.
+Satisfaction is also defined as the consumer's judgment on whether the product's vice provides satisfaction-related consumption levels.